fwmazhar/US-Youtube-Trending-Videos-Analysis/README.md

 The key goals of the project were to:

--Understand what types of content are most likely to trend
+- Understand what types of content are most likely to trend

--Identify top-performing channels and videos
+- Identify top-performing channels and videos

--Explore patterns in upload and trending activity
+- Explore patterns in upload and trending activity

--Measure user interaction through likes, views, and comments
+- Measure user interaction through likes, views, and comments

 ## Key Insights Delivered:
 Total Trending Videos & Channels: The number of unique videos and creators that appeared on the trending list during the selected period.